 Meaning and History

 Audiences and critics received the picture so well that, in the following years, 20th Century Fox released three sequels, which also proved successful.
 As a result, additional crossovers, games, toys, and other proposals appeared.
 Each logo of the series relates to the next film adaptation.
-As part of the overall franchise, the emblems do not demonstrate evolution but are dedicated to individual films.
+As part of the overall franchise, the emblems do not reflect evolution; they are dedicated to individual films.
 However, each has an element of mystery and mysticism.

 What is Alien?